IsaMorphic/ChosenFewFX/Installer/INSTALL_README.md

 All users of this plugin should know that:

-* This plugin requires at .NET Framework 4.6.1 or above to be installed on your computer.
+* This plugin requires .NET Framework 4.6.1 or above to be installed on your computer.
 Download it here: https://www.microsoft.com/en-us/download/details.aspx?id=49981

 * There are video tutorials for using Chosen Few FX filters and generators available on my YouTube channel.
 Go to http://youtube.com/yodadude2003 and look for the "Chosen Few FX Tutorials" playlist.

 * The plugin's full source code is available on GitHub at https://github.com/yodadude2003/ChosenFewFX

 Libraries and licenses:

+In order to honor the licenses for some of Chosen Few FX's dependencies, this binary distribution includes a `Third Party Licenses` folder within the `ChosenFewFX.ofx.bundle` directory that contains the required materials.

 Chosen Few FX proudly uses my .NET fractal rendering library, MandelbrotSharp.
 It is free and open source, and is licensed under the GPL.
 Source code is available at https://github.com/yodadude2003/MandelbrotSharp

 Chosen Few FX uses the OpenFX Support Library in order to function and interact with plugin hosts.
-The license for this library is included in the ChosenFewFX.ofx.bundle folder in a file named 'OFX-SUPPORT.md'.
+The license for this library is included in the `Third Party Licenses` folder

+Chosen Few FX uses the Microsoft.CodeAnalysis.CSharp.Scripting package provided by Microsoft for the purposes of compiling C# code at runtime.
+A copy of its license as well as a notice file is included the `Third Party Licenses` folder.

 Chosen Few FX uses code from David Rossuet's SoftEngine.
 The original SoftEngine source code is by David Rousset, and can be found at: